#149) Rear Window (1954)

 - Miss Lonelyhearts seems to be having dinner with Jeff’s friend Harvey.

 - A quick question for Jeff: What the hell is wrong with you?
 You’ve got a 25-year-old cosmopolitan intellect throwing herself at you, and you have commitment issues?
-Put a ring on it, you crippled bastard!
+Put a ring on it, you dumb bastard!

 - Hi, Hitch.
 Hitchcock’s cameo is about 26 minutes in; he shares the screen with the songwriter played by Ross Bagdasarian, who just finished composing his big Christmas song.